outpaddling/Coding-Standards/README.md

 of time and effort, think about the real cost and benefits.
 Well-designed application software rarely benefits from being containerized.
-If you have a clean build system, maintain compatibility with maintream prerequisite software, and take care to avoid conflicts with other applications, there will be no need to maintain a container and make users jump through the additional hoops of using it.
+If you have a clean build system, maintain compatibility with mainstream prerequisite software, and take care to avoid conflicts with other applications, there will be no need to maintain a container and make users jump through the additional hoops of using it.
 They should be able to just install it with a simple command and run it.